 Whether you have a one-off project or an ongoing need, outsourcing is an excellent alternative to hiring employees.
 In fact, outsourcing can even be essential if you want to continue growing your business and stay competitive.
-There are many reasons why more companies are choosing to outsource — and most likely apply to your situation.
+There are many advantages of outsourcing, which is why more companies than ever are now choosing to outsource.

 1. Focus on Your Core Business

 There are some activities that only you can do.
 Unfortunately, these may not even make up the majority of your time, particularly if your company is going through a period of rapid growth.
-By outsourcing tasks that are taking up all your time, you’re able to focus your efforts on areas like strategy, product development, and providing an exceptional service.
+One of the main advantages of outsourcing is that you can delegate tasks that are taking up all your time and focus your efforts on areas like strategy, product development, and providing an exceptional service.

 2. Gain the Skills You Lack

 One of the best ways to utilize outsourcing is to gain the skills you lack in house.
 You can find professionals who are at the top of their field — the kinds of professionals who would be inaccessible to you as employees, but who do offer their services on a contract basis.
 As a consequence, you’ll both improve quality and see faster results.

 All this is especially useful when you have a once-and-done project, such as developing an app for your brand.
 Contractors can complete the project in collaboration with your employees (even teaching your employees the skills they need to continue the work in the future) and then are no longer part of your team once you have no further use for their skills.

 3. Save Money